 - 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.
+On the navigation bar, click Policies. - 3.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
 In the Policies window, select the active policy. - 4.
 In the Enrollment Settings section, select Display Band Label on Nymi Bands The Allow Band Label Customization option appears.